 Description from the packaging.

-- 3-D Graphics in 256 VGA colors with multiple camera views in a complete 3-D world.
+- 3D Graphics in 256 VGA colors, with multiple internal and external camera views in a complete 3D world.